-4. Variances shall only be issued upon a determination that the variance is the minimum

-- a.
-A showing of good and sufficient cause b.
-A determination that failure to grant the variance would result in exceptional hardship to the applicant, and c.
-A determination that the granting of a variance will not result in increased flood heights, additional threats to public safety, extraordinary public expense, create nuisances, cause fraud on or victimization of the public, or conflict with existing local laws or ordinances.
-6. A community shall notify the applicant in writing over the signature of a community official that a. the issuance of a variance to construct a structure below base flood level will result in increased premium rates for flood insurance up to amounts as high as \$25.00 for \$100.00 of insurance coverage, and b. such construction below the base flood level increases risks to life and property. c.
-Such notification shall be maintained with the record of all variance actions as required by this ordinance.
-F. Conditions for Approving Variances for Accessory Structures.
+- 5. Variances shall only be issued upon - a.
+A showing of good and sufficient cause - b.
+A determination that failure to grant the variance would result in exceptional hardship to the applicant, and - c.
+A determination that the granting of a variance will not result in increased flood heights, additional threats to public safety, extraordinary public expense, create nuisances, cause fraud on or victimization of the public, or conflict with existing local laws or ordinances. - 6.
+The City shall notify the applicant in writing over the signature of a City official that: - a. the issuance of a variance to construct a structure below base flood level will result in increased annual premium rates for flood insurance up to amounts as high as \$25.00 for \$100.00 of insurance coverage, and - b. such construction below the base flood level increases risks to life and property. - c.
+Such notification shall be maintained with the record of all variance actions as required by this ordinance. - F. Conditions for Approving Variances for Accessory Structures.
 Any variance granted for an accessory structure shall be decided individually based on a case by case analysis of the building's unique circumstances.
-Variances granted shall meet the following conditions as well as those criteria and conditions set forth in Section 6.210, Paragraphs D and E of this ordinance In order to minimize flood damages during the 100-year flood and the threat to public health and safety, the following conditions shall be included for any variance issued for accessory structures that are constructed at-grade and wet-floodproofed.
-1. Use of the accessory structures must be solely for parking and limited storage purposes in zone A only as identified on the community's Flood Insurance Rate Map (FIRM).
-2. For any new or substantially damaged accessory structures, the exterior and interior building components and elements (i.e., foundation, wall framing, exterior and interior finishes, flooring, etc.) below the base flood elevation, must be built with flood-resistant materials in accordance with Section 6.170, Paragraph A.4.b of this ordinance. - 3.
-The accessory structures must be adequately anchored to prevent flotation, collapse, or lateral movement of the structure in accordance with Section 6.170, Paragraph A.4.a of this ordinance.
-All of the building's structural components must be capable of resisting specific flood-related forces including hydrostatic, buoyancy, and hydrodynamic and debris impact forces. - 4.
-Any mechanical, electrical, or other utility equipment must be located above the base flood elevation or floodproofed so that they are contained within a watertight, floodproofed enclosure that is capable of resisting damage during flood conditions in accordance with Section 6.170, Paragraph A.4.d of this ordinance.
+Variances granted shall meet the following conditions as well as those criteria and conditions set forth in Section 6.210, Paragraphs D and E of this ordinance